 As we’ve discussed, several factors affect production around the Chinese New Year.
 These include the rush before the holiday, the long closure times, and the ramp-up period afterward.

-For any orders you would want to receive in March/April, you would typically start discussing them with your suppliers by around September/October.
-However, due to all the Covid-related supply chain bottlenecks in 2021, many experienced importers have wisely chosen to place their orders earlier this time around.
+For any orders you would want to receive in March/April, you should start discussing them with your suppliers by around September/October.

 The dates for Chinese New Year and other traditional festivals are based on the Chinese lunar calendar, and thus they change every year, relative to the Gregorian calendar we use in the West.

-February 1st, 2022 is the first day of the “Year of the Tiger.”
-The official government holiday lasts from January 31st through February 6th.
-However, some factories will close earlier in January.
+February 10, 2024 is the first day of the “Year of the Dragon.”
+The official government holiday will last from February 10th through the 17th.
+Some factories may close earlier in the month and many will be fully closed for two to four weeks.
 So check with your factory contacts to get their exact closure dates.

 In the next three years, the first day of the new year will be celebrated on the following dates: